Bishop Schuckardt - Were His Holy Orders Valid?

 One would be mistaken to presume that the relevant characters of this lineage (Mathew, de Landas, Carfora and Rogers) were similar to Catholic clergymen excepting one or two points of disputed doctrine, as some of their advocates would have us believe.
 On the contrary, these men were all loose cannons whose religious views changed whenever and wherever opportunities knocked – religious mercenaries, if you will.
 I would encourage the reading of the book Bishops at Large by Peter Anson (a Catholic author) in order to get a good feel for just how unstable these characters were.
 Let's take a look at them.

 1. Arnold Mathew.
-Mathew was ordained in the Catholic Church and consecrated by Old Catholic bishop Geradus Gul after abandoning Catholicism.
+Mathew was ordained in the Catholic Church and after abandoning Catholicm was consecrated a bishop by the Old Catholic bishop Geradus Gul.
 Mathew is presumed to have had valid Holy Orders.
 What faith he professed though is anybody’s guess as he went -

 During all of this he managed to get married, have three kids, and then get legally separated.
 In one of his attempts at rejoining the Anglican Church -